 Marie Hooper is an elder from Kwikwetlem First Nation.
 Recently she has moved onto the nations reserve, so she can connect better with her Indigenous culture.
 This has, and will keep her connected with her culture.
 She keeps her knowledge of the history of the nation and its families.
-This is passed down from her ancestors, grandmother, aunts, uncles, cousins and mother who is 96 years old and all of whom have lived on the reserve lands and territories.
+This is passed down from her ancestors, grandmother, aunts, uncles and cousins.

 Marie who was born in the UK, immigrated to Vancouver, B.C. in 1967.
 Her background is Coast Salish, English, Scottish and Portuguese.

 Marie has studied at B.C.
 Institute of Technology and Kwantlen Polytechnic University.
 Her qualifications include Indigenous Environmental Archeology, Ecologic Engineering, and Guardian of the Indigenous lands and territories.